Season 8 Redo

 is a That '70s Show Fan Fic

-, a complete overhaul of the Season 8 everyone wishes would've never come to exist
+: a complete overhaul of Season 8 everyone wishes had never come to exist

 It can be found here

-- Anachronism Stew: As is the case with the original show.
-In "Joy to the World", Kelso gets a Rubik's Cube for Christmas.
-The Rubik's Cube first came on the market in the USA during 1980.
-This episode takes place in 1979.
+- Anachronism Stew: As is the case with the original show, in "Joy to the World", Kelso gets a Rubik's Cube for Christmas.
+The Rubik's Cube first came on the market in the USA during 1980; this chapter takes place in 1979.

 - Aww, Look!
-They Really Do Love Each Other: When Laurie returns at the beginning of the fic, this tends to show between her and her "husband" Fez at first as they seemingly can't stand one another, but over the expanse of a few episodes we see little bits of romance and defense of their "marriage" between the two that signifies that perhaps they aren't as quick to want a divorce as one may think.
-It more or less comes full circle when Fez realizes Laurie is the perfect foil for his "needs" and Laurie feels that Fez is more than enough to keep her satiated and tied to one guy.
-Hyde lampshaded this best in "Wonderful Tonight."
+They Really Do Love Each Other: When Laurie returns at the beginning of the fic, this tends to show between her and her "husband" Fez initially, as they seemingly can't stand one another, but over the expanse of a few chapters, we see little bits of romance and defense of their "marriage" between the two that signifies that perhaps they aren't as quick to want a divorce as one may think.
+It more or less comes full circle when Fez realizes Laurie is the perfect Foil for his "needs" and Laurie feels that Fez is more than enough to keep her satiated and tied to one guy.
+Lampshaded perfectly by Hyde in "Wonderful Tonight".

 Hyde: It's genius.
 It's like an X-rated fairytale.
 The horniest guy alive finds the easiest girl alive and they live happily ever after with their 15 children.

-- Artifact Title: This fic starts out by redoing Season 8. ...and then segues into a Season 9.
+- Artifact Title: This fic starts out by redoing Season 8, then segues into a Season 9.

 - Beta Couple: Believe it or not, Fez/Laurie.
-It's even lampshaded that the biggest obstacle either had was finding someone to fulfill their respecting "needs", and found just that in each other.
-Compared to Jackie/Hyde and Eric/Donna, whose relationships are much more complicated, especially after Hyde proposes to Jackie.
+It's even Lampshaded that the biggest obstacle either had was finding someone to fulfill their respective "needs", and they found just that in each other.
+Compare Eric/Donna and Hyde/Jackie, whose relationships are much more complicated, especially after Hyde proposes to Jackie.

 - Big Damn Heroes: Kelso taking out the armed robber in "Someone Saved My Life Tonight".

-- Butt Monkey: This tends to alternate between Kelso and Fez from episode to episode.
-It would vary from Kelso initially being the only one without a girlfriend in the group, to Fez getting into his typical "foreigner" hijinks and apparently getting wedgied on a regular basis.
+- Butt Monkey: Tends to alternate between Kelso and Fez from chapter to chapter.
+It would vary from Kelso initially being the only one without a girlfriend in the group, to Fez getting into his typical "foreigner" hijinks and apparently getting a wedgie on a regular basis.

-- Calling The Old Woman Out: Jackie gives Pam one hell of a "speech" in the episode "Mother" Given that it is Pam, it's totally justified:
+- Calling The Old Woman Out: Jackie gives her mother Pam one hell of a "speech" in the episode "Mother".
+Given that it is Pam, it's totally justified.

 : You know what's amazing, Mom, if it weren't for Steven I probably would've ended up just like you - a drunken tramp jumping from one rich man to the next.
 I mean, that's what you always wanted for me, isn't it?
 A daughter is a reflection of the mother?